runtime-enforcement/whyenf/README.md

 ### Formalization

-File [src/checker.ml](src/checker.ml) corresponds to the code extracted from the Isabelle formalization.
+The file [src/checker.ml](src/checker.ml) corresponds to the code extracted from the Isabelle formalization.

-Alternatively, you can extract the code on your local machine using the command:
+You can also extract this code on your local machine using the command

 ```
 $ isabelle build -vd thys -eD code